 The Cricut Mug Press is one of the craft brand's newest machines, and it opens up a fun world of art and design possibilities for both hobbyists and professionals.
 While Cricut has made a name for itself in the design space for offering pro-level cutting machines that can do almost any project, the Cricut Mug Press enables you to do one thing: design mugs.

 If you want to design and create professional-quality mugs in all manner of colours, prints and finishes then Mug Press is the machine for you.
 This may look clean and simple, and indeed it is very easy to use with a bit of know-how, but behind the soft curves and smooth design is a high-tech gadget.
+Like all Cricut machines these make professional-quality products; read our feature on how to make money with Cricut for more benefits.

 Size: 23.6 x 33.4 x 20.8cm